Filler

 --Shira

 PS: Some dancers solve this problem by learning how to do a hagalla shimmy instead.
 Ask your teacher if she can show you how to do it.
 (Many people call this a three-quarter shimmy, but I think "three-quarter shimmy" is a poor name for it because the music that people use it with is definitely not in three-quarter time.
-That name is misleading, so I avoid using it.)
+That name is misleading, so I avoid using it.
+I prefer to call it a "triplet" shimmy because that's the name of the musical technique that it goes with.)

 Related Articles